opf/openproject/README.md

 OpenProject PDF Export depends on OpenProject Plugins.
 Thus, if you haven't done it already, add the following line to the `Gemfile.plugins` to your OpenProject installation:

-`gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "dev"`
+`gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "stable"`

 For OpenProject PDF Export itself you need to add the following line to the `Gemfile.plugins` of the project which is using the plugin:

-`gem "openproject-pdf_export", git: "https://github.com/finnlabs/openproject-pdf_export.git", :branch => "dev"`
+`gem "openproject-pdf_export", git: "https://github.com/finnlabs/openproject-pdf_export.git", :branch => "stable"`

 Afterwards, run: